kazuhirokomoda/reading-habit-dataset/README.md

 ## Installation

-The code was tested on [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb) but there should be no additional libraries to run the code beyond the Anaconda distribution of Python (versions 3.\*).
+There should be no additional libraries to run the code beyond the Anaconda distribution of Python (versions 3.\*).
+The code was tested on local Mac.

 The code has printed out the version for important libraries for future reference.